Too Early for Birds: Edition 3: TEFBADASSERY

-The third edition of was dubbed TEFBadassery on account of the fact that it covered some of the most outrageous crimes in Kenyan history.
+The third edition of was dubbed TEFBadassery because it covered some of the most outrageous crimes in Kenyan history.
 The stories included the exploits of infamous criminals such as Wacucu, Wanugu, Mary Wanjiku Karirimbi, Danson Gachui, Rasta, Matheri, among others.

 Edition 4: The Brazen Edition

 Dubbed TEFBrazen, the fourth edition was staged in July 2018 and featured an all female cast and crew.
 The Brazen Edition was scripted by Laura Ekumbo, Aleya Kassam and Anne Moraa, the three together going by the name, LAM.

 At the core of it was the un-invisibling of female figures from Kenyan History.
 It told the stories of Zarina Patel, Chelagat Mutai, Mnyazi wa Menza (more popularly known as Mekatilili wa Menza, the infamous Wangu wa Makeri and Field Marshal Muthoni.
 The story of Luanda Magere was also retold, this time from the point of view of the still unnamed Nandi female hero who discovered the secret to Luanda's strength, and saved her village by bringing about his downfall.

 This edition was directed by Wanjiku Mwawuganga and Produced by Gathoni Kimuyu.